-As an employer, it is your responsibility to provide employees with the PPE they need to do their job safely.
-This includes ensuring that the PPE is adequate for the task at hand and that employees are properly trained on how to use it.
-You should also regularly inspect all PPE and make sure that it is in good condition.
+As an employer, you are responsible for providing employees with the PPE they need to do their job safely.
+This includes ensuring that the PPE is adequate for the task and that employees are properly trained to use it.
+You should also regularly inspect all PPE and ensure it is in good condition.

-In general, employers are responsible for:
+In general, employers are responsible for the following:

-Performing A Hazard Assessment
+1. Performing A Hazard Assessment

-Once the hazard assessment is complete, employers need to develop and implement a plan to control the identified hazards.
+Once the hazard assessment is complete, employers must develop and implement a plan to control the identified hazards.
 This plan should include engineering controls, such as ventilation systems or guarding equipment; administrative controls, such as work hours or break times; and personal protective equipment (PPE), such as gloves or respirators.

-Providing Appropriate PPE For Employees
+2. Providing Appropriate PPE For Employees

-Maintaining And Replacing Worn Or Damaged PPE
+4. Maintaining And Replacing Worn Or Damaged PPE

-Effectiveness Of The PPE Program
+5. Effectiveness Of The PPE Program

 There are four basic steps that employers must take to ensure that their employees are properly protected: